Call for Nominations for 2016 (18th Annual) Historic Preservation Awards

 Nominations for the historic preservation awards will be considered in the following categories:

+Nominated projects must have been completed in the past five years.
+Nominators are encouraged to call Otsego 2000 to review their nominations and ensure their eligibility.
+Awardees will be honored at a ceremony in May, in conjunction with National Historic Preservation Month.
 The diverse group of award recipients over the years, including individuals with a life-long passion for preservation, educational programs developed by school groups, rehabilitation-focused homeowners and many other special projects, reflects the value our community places on preserving our region’s past for the enjoyment of all – this is our way to say thank you!